So Good (Eternal song)

-"So Good" is a song by English R&B girl group Eternal, released on 8 August 1994 as the fourth single from their debut album, Always & Forever (1993).
-It was their first single to miss the UK Singles Chart top 10, peaking at No. 13 on 21 August 1994.
+"So Good" is a song by English R&B girl group Eternal, released on 8 August 1994 by EMI and 1st Avenue as the fourth single from their debut album, Always & Forever (1993).
+It was written by the group and produced by Nigel Lowis, becoming Eternal's first single to miss the UK Singles Chart top 10, peaking at No. 13 on 21 August 1994.
+The single was also a top-50 hit in New Zealand.
+Tim Royes directed the accompanying music video, which was filmed in New York City.